ENUSEC/PubQuiz/questions.md

 4. Which President effectively doubled the size of the USA with the Lousiana Purchase?
 > Thomas Jefferson

-5. Edinburgh's Princes Street was named after the Duke of Rothsay and Frederick, Duke of York, the sons of which King?
-> George III

-6. What did the S stand for in Harry S. Truman, 33rd President of the United States?
+5. What did the S stand for in Harry S. Truman, 33rd President of the United States?
 > Nothing, it was just his initial

-7. What year was the magna carter signed?
+6. What year was the Magna Carter signed?
 > 1215

-8. Who was the name of the location where Alan Turing and his team of other cryptographers, where able to crack the german WWII cipher, Enigma
+7. What is the name of the location where Alan Turing and his team of other cryptographers, where able to crack the german WWII cipher, Enigma
-> bletchely park
+> Bletchely Park

-## Pop Culture
+## Pop Culture - 4 more required

 1. What color are Sonic the Hedgehog's arms?
 > Peach/Skin tone